 Is this ride for me?

-This is an approachable ride with few hills or tricky bits.
-You need to be able to ride at a gentle pace for a few hours.
+This is an approachable ride, you need to be able to cycle at a gentle pace for a few hours.

 The pace of the ride will be adapted to suit the cyclists on the day and the route may change to meet the capabilities of the group as a whole.
 The leader will make sure that no one is left out or behind!